Ancestor regression in linear structural equation models: Real data example

 \section{Real data example}

 We analyze the flow cytometry dataset presented by \citet{sachs2005causal}.
 It contains cytometry measurements of 11 phosphorylated proteins and phospholipids.
 Data is available from various experimental conditions, some of which are interventional environments.
-The dataset has been further analyzed in various projects, see, e.g., \citet{mooij2013cyclic}, \citet{meinshausen2016methods} and \citet{taeb2021perturbations}.
+The authors provide a ``ground truth'' on how these quantities affect each other, the so-called consensus network.
+The dataset has been further analyzed in various follow-up papers, see, e.g., \citet{mooij2013cyclic} and \citet{taeb2021perturbations}.
 Following these works, we consider data from 8 different environments, 7 of which are interventional.
 The sample size per environment ranges from $707$ to $913$.

-For each environment, we fit a graph using Algorithm \ref{alg:graph} with nonlinear function $f\left(X_j\right) = X_j^3$ and Boferroni-Holm correction.
-For the claimed set of ancestors, we subsequently fit an ordinary linear regression to see which ancestors might be parents.

-The outputted $\hat{\alpha}$ ranges from $2*10^{-2}$ to $4*10^{-13}$.
-This happens due to the occurrence of estimated directed cycles and thus, there is strong indication that the data does not follow the model \eqref{eq:SEM-model}.
+For each environment individually, we estimate the ancestral relationships using our recursive algorithm sketched in Section \ref{anc-alg} with nonlinear function $f\left(X_j\right) = X_j^3$ and $\alpha = 0.05$.
+The goodness of fit p-value $\hat{\alpha}$ per environment, but corrected for the number of environments, ranges from $0.14$ to $3 \times 10^{-12}$.
+All but one p-value are lower than $0.04$, indicating for these environments that the data does not follow the model \eqref{eq:SEM-model}.
 The deviation can be in terms of hidden variables, nonlinear effects, or noise that is not additive.
-Therefore, we want to additionally incorporate the HOLS check introduced in \citet{schultheiss2022assessing} that aims to find locally unconfounded linear effects in regression models (here, when regressing on the estimated ancestor variables).
-We find some edge connections that pass this subsequent HOLS check at the $5\%$ level in certain environments.
-We omit the multiplicity correction for this check to lower the tendency to falsely claim causal detection.
-Thus, we find that the assumption of locally unconfounded linear effects is not unrealistic.
-We summarize our findings in Table \ref{tab:sachs} which reports suggested edge connections that pass the HOLS check in at least one environment.
+While the before mentioned and other published findings usually result in one graph harmonized over different environments, our highly varying results across environments suggest to question a standard ``autonomy assumption'' in causality \citep{aldrich1989autonomy} that an intervention does not change the underlying graph (except for edges that point into the intervened node).

+Subsequently, we focus on the environment with the highest $\hat{\alpha}$ which seems to be most conformable with a linear structural equation model.
+The dataset contains $723$ observations.
+For each node, we fit a linear model using the claimed set of ancestors as predictors to see which ancestors might be direct parents.
+We summarize our findings in Table \ref{tab:sachs-new}.
+Most ancestors show indication of being direct parents.
+However, as laid out in Section \ref{mandm}, we do not have type I error guarantees for finding parents in case some ancestors are missing.